 - Monday - Adult sarcoma tumor board and adult sarcoma clinic

-- Tuesday - Pediatric sarcoma conference and clinic, alternating with surgery
+- Tuesday - Pediatric sarcoma conference and clinic

 - Wedsnesday - Adult surgery